 ©Lisa Gendron | Agroterra Birth

-DUE TO THE COVID-19 CRISIS, ALL ACUPUNCTURE SESSIONS ARE SUSPENDED UNTIL FURTHER NOTICE.
-We look forward to seeing you again when contact is safe for public health.
-Please join our community yoga classes for physical and mental supports during this challenging time.
+Dr. Maria Vanson is currently offering remote consultations.
+To inquire about scheduling, please contact her here.
+All in-person acupuncture sessions are suspended until further notices, due to the COVID-19 pandemic.
+We look forward to seeing you in person again when contact is safe for public health.
+Please join our community yoga classes for additional physical and mental health supports during this challenging time.

 Open Circle offers Acupuncture and Chinese Medicine in Providence, Rhode Island.
 Chinese Medicine is a complete medical system, capable of treating a wide range of people and conditions ranging from physical to emotional.
 Practitioner, Maria Vanson, is a licensed Doctor of Acupuncture and Oriental Medicine in the state of Rhode Island.
 Trained in the systems of five element and classical acupuncture, Maria treats both individuals and families to restore and promote balance in individual and relational health.